The Location of Pentecost

 The Peculiar Number of Converts

-While Moses was talking with God and receiving the 10 Commandments, the people had resorted to idolatry.
-What happened when Moses came back down?
-He purified the land by having the sons of Levi go through the camp and slay the people with swords.
-It was brutal.
-The scriptures say that on that day about 3,000 of the people fell (Exodus 32:28).
-Now here we are at the first Pentecost after the exodus of Jesus, fire falls from heaven, and about 3,000 people repent and are baptized!
+While Moses was conversing with God and receiving the 10 Commandments, the people turned to idolatry.
+Upon his return, Moses purified the camp by instructing the sons of Levi to slay the idolaters.
+It was a harsh action, and the scriptures state that about 3,000 people died that day (Exodus 32:28).
+Now, at the first Pentecost following Jesus' ascension, fire descends from heaven, and about 3,000 people repent and are baptized!

-Can you see the amazing hand of God in all of this?!
+Can you see the remarkable work of God in all of this?
 God is the God of exchanges!
-He gives us beauty for ashes and turns death into life.
+He transforms ashes into beauty and turns death into life.

 References